geektoni/concept-tagging-nn-spacy/README.md

 Their successes are made possible by employing good word representations (embeddings) which a Neural Network can understand.
 This work evaluates several newly developed pre-trained embeddings (ELMo, BERT and ConceptNet) on the task of tagging sequences from the movie domain.
 We then compare the measurements with previous results of the literature.

-This repository contains the code for the second assignment of the Language Understanding Systems course of University of Trento teached by professor Giuseppe Riccardi.
+This repository contains the code for the second assignment of the [Language Understanding Systems](http://disi.unitn.it/~riccardi/page7/page13/page13.html) course at [University of Trento](https://unitn.it) teached by [Prof. Giuseppe Riccardi](http://disi.unitn.it/~riccardi).

 The final report can be found at this link [here](report/giovanni_de_toni_197814.pdf).